DanHodges/TheologicalDictionary/Atonement, Vicarious Nature Of.md

 # Atonement, Vicarious Nature Of
-Definition of Atonement, Vicarious Nature Of coming soon
+Definition of Atonement, Vicarious Nature Of coming soon.